Trump Impeachment Still On The Table, Suggests Democrat John Lewis

 “I think that day will come.
 I don’t think he’s legitimate.
 I said it back at the end of the election.
 I still believe that today.”

 Lewis, like many other Democrats, said that Congress should vote and make sure William Barr publishes the report in its entirety.
-If the attorney general refuses to do so he should be subpoenaed, according to the Georgia congressman.
+If the attorney general refuses to do so, he should be subpoenaed, according to the Georgia congressman.

 “One hundred percent,” Lewis told Reid when asked whether he would support issuing a subpoena.

 Rep. John Lewis says Trump impeachment is still on the table.
 "I think that day will come"https://t.co/sPB6y3ViYD pic.twitter.com/FDa3f49x2s